High Resolution UDF Meshing via Iterative Networks: Introduction

 \section{Introduction}

-Implicit Neural Representations have become powerful tools to accurately model objects whose topology is {\it a priori} unknown and without being bound to a specific mesh resolution.
+Implicit Neural Representations~\cite{Sitzmann20,Gropp20,Novello22} have become powerful tools to accurately model objects whose topology is {\it a priori} unknown and without being bound to a specific mesh resolution.
 Those based on Occupancy Fields~\cite{Mescheder19} or Signed Distance Functions (SDFs)~\cite{Park19c} are best at handling watertight surfaces.
 They can be used to represent open surfaces by wrapping a thin volume around them, but this is less than ideal.
-Unsigned Distance Fields (UDFs) offer a worthy alternative~\cite{Chibane20b} and are used by many surface reconstruction methods~\cite{Liu23a,Long22,Li25b}. \fs{In a typical scenario, a neural network is used to parametrize the field, which is then converted into an explicit mesh for downstream tasks through a meshing process.} \pf{There are many algorithms to do this conversion well when the field features sign changes to signal surface locations~\cite{Lewiner03,Ju02,Shen23,Ren24}.
+Unsigned Distance Fields (UDFs) offer a more effective alternative~\cite{Chibane20b,Zhou22,Zhou24,Ren23,Zhou23,Fainstein24,Xu25} and are used by many surface reconstruction methods~\cite{Liu23a,Long22,Li25b}.
+In a typical scenario, a neural network is used to parametrize the field, which is then converted into an explicit mesh for downstream tasks through a meshing process.
+There are many algorithms to do this conversion well when the field features sign changes to signal surface locations~\cite{Lewiner03,Ju02,Shen23,Ren24}.
 However, there are no such sign changes in the UDF case and the field is expected to be exactly zero at the surface location.
-Unfortunately, due to noise, \fs{a neural field} may not be precisely zero when it should, making the conversion to a surface mesh much more complex.}